Travis

 This guide covers build environment and configuration topics specific to R projects.
-Please make sure to read our Tutorial and build configuration guides first.
+Please make sure to read our Onboarding and General Build configuration guides first.

 Community-Supported Warning #